piky/templator/README2.md

 use camelCase for jsonInput
 - in discovery filter provide: formulaid in condition
 - arrays must be provided with default value of zero elements.
 - use TEMPLATE_NAME:METRIC instead of real trigger keys in expressions/recoveryExpressions
+- Minimize conditions and complex logic in Freemarker.
+Do all weird and magic stuff in Drools.

 ## Classes 'magic'